dmitryd/typo3-pagepath/README.md

 # PagePath extension for TYPO3 CMS

-This is an extension for the TYPO3 CMS.
-It will let developers to know a proper URL to pages in the CMS from the Backend mode.
-See the manual in the doc/manual.sxw for details.

-## Contacts

-Email: dmitry.dulepov@gmail.com
+**WARNING!** This repository is obsolete.
+The extension is now transferred to a new maintainer.
+Please, use this repository instead: https://github.com/smichaelsen/typo3-pagepath